-Under no circumstances should automotive electrical equipment such as lights, horns, or any grounded frame device be attached to the ELEC-TRAK tractor.
+Under no circumstances should automotive electrical equipment such as lights, horns, or any grounded frame device be attached to the ELEC-TRAK tractor unless approved.
 The tractor frame is not grounded and such devices could cause damage to the control system if used.
-Use only approved ELEC-TRAK equipment.